Ewald91/python_code_testing/README.md

 All you need to have is Python 3.6 (or above) installed.
 You can check this on your machine via the commandline with `python --version`.

+Also to avoid import errors you need to PYTHONPATH environment variable to the `/app` folder.
+If you don't want to do this, then follow the (docker) instructions below.

+### Docker
+To use the project with just enter the root folder and run `docker-compose up`.

+Your PYTHONPATH environment variable will be automatically set to the `/app` folder of the project (in the container) and needs no further manual actions.

 ### App
 The app (inside the 'app' folder) contains out of 2 elements.
 The first is a connector class (to make http requests to another server) and the second is the logic it self.
 Here is determined when and where the application has to sent a request.